mempirate/scholar/README.md

 Scholar supports the following content types:
 - PDFs
 - Tweets
+- Web pages

-With plans to support more in the future (like regular articles).
+With plans to support more in the future (like Github repositories).

 ### PDFs
 PDFs are currently downloaded from the link, verified to be a PDF, and then uploaded to the vector store as is.
 This